-During the fourth quarter of 2010, LMDC continued working with the City and the project team, which includes Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
+During the first quarter of 2011, LMDC continued working with the City and the project team, which includes Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
 LMDC continues to work with all parties involved to further PAC planning on the WTC site.
-Work this quarter focused on the continued creation of boundary diagrams defining location of PAC programming and other stakeholders&rsquo programming below grade.
+Work this quarter focused on the coordination of design with other stakeholders&rsquo programming below grade.